vitalibit/AsciiArtify/README.md

-# AsciiArtify Concept
+# AsciiArtify
-Go to /doc to see Concept.md
+Go to /doc to see Concept, POC and MVP